Fragments on the Threshold

 I cannot wait!

 For me, the artistic process is one of refinement.
-As early as 1989, the work was seen as, 'coarsely massive and sinister'; an intriguing statement in an article written by now retired art critic Clare Henry.
+Earlier, the work was seen as, 'coarsely massive and sinister'; an intriguing statement written by art critic Clare Henry.

-I often painted canvases of 30 square feet, backed up with numerous small sized oils on paper; but sinister?
-If unanswered mystery lay within my work, there is a certain irony to this.
+I used to often do canvases of 30 square feet, backed up with numerous small sized oils on paper; but sinister?
+If unanswered mystery lay within my work, there is a certain irony in this.
 It was not long before my ideas dried up, exasperation mounted and the work stalled.
 The reason being, I could not bring to focus the purpose and portrayal of my fascination with the feeling that some miraculous truth lay hidden in observable reality.
 Furthermore, with growing self doubt I was at a loss as to what particular narratives might best convey this?

 Ultimately l sought an answer elsewhere, and this explains the present more positive position.
 How did this happen?
 In the intervening years came a lot of travel and researching, rather like the life of an antiquarian from over one hundred years ago.
 Today I carve out a manifesto in artistic narratives to elucidate the sense; all is not as it seems.
 Life is purposeful, and where one finds oneself on the journey is precisely where one needs to be.
 Crucially, the present is fulfilled not just through acceptance, but with full cooperation.
 This attitude frees inner vision, is insightful, and lo and behold; ideas come flooding out.